 The never-ending quest to find the perfect boot has yielded a seemingly infinite list of choices to strap to one’s feet.
-Trying to find that perfect balance of support, function, and comfort at a price that won’t break the bank is the name of the game and a major player that supplies all branches of the military and several police, fire, and EMS agencies is Bates ® Boots.
+Trying to find that perfect balance of support, function, and comfort at a price that won’t break the bank is the name of the game, and a major player that supplies all branches of the military and several police, fire, and EMS agencies is Bates Boots.

--Canvas: The canvas proved to be sturdy and unlikely to tear under the harshest of treatment.
+The canvas proved to be sturdy and unlikely to tear under the harshest of treatment.
 This is probably due to whatever makes it crinkle and crunch like a windbreaker type jacket.
-Really, these boots are LOUD and the feeling of the canvas as it crunches and folds around the ankle is fairly uncomfortable.
+Really, these boots are LOUD, and the feeling of the canvas as it crunches and folds around the ankle is fairly uncomfortable.

 I was hoping this would fade as the boots wore in, but after moving about 20 miles in them over the course of a week, the noise never diminished in the slightest.

 Going to Bates’ website, this complaint was the most common with a less than acceptable explanation provided by the company.
 Buyers who found the canvas to be odd and loud were told that it was the fault of a “faulty insole that should be replaced” despite the feeling and noise coming from nowhere other than the canvas ankle.

 The side supports of the canvas are well placed and helped to keep my ankle from rolling, though not as well as some other boots I have worn, including other Bates brand boots.
 The back of the canvas has a support strip that would bunch inward and press against the tendon in my ankle, causing a fair amount of discomfort, no matter how the laces were adjusted.

 The laces are basic boot laces that should last through rough use, though they would fall short of being handy for emergency shelter making.